Abiha-AI/NeuroFive-Support-Chatbot/README.md

 # 🤖 Neurofive Support Chatbot

-A console-based Python chatbot powered by the Gemini API, designed to act as "Nova" a friendly IT helpdesk assistant for Neurofive Solutions.
+A console-based Python chatbot powered by the Gemini API, designed to act as "Nova" a friendly IT helpdesk assistant for NeuroFive Solutions.
 Built using a custom system prompt to control persona, tone, and topic boundaries.

 ## 📌 Overview
 This project demonstrates how to connect to a real LLM API and shape its behavior entirely through a system prompt — no fine-tuning, no training data, just prompt engineering.
 Nova answers IT support questions in character, politely redirects off-topic questions, and resists prompt-injection attempts trying to break her persona.